-Principles and protocols for producers of Tier 1 statistics [Statistics New Zealand website]
+Principles and protocols for producers of Tier 1 statistics [Stats NZ website]

 Where relevant, indicators will align with those used internationally.
 This allows us to benchmark against other countries where appropriate.
 Ensuring the data is representative at a national level is another significant consideration addressed by the accuracy and relevance criterion.